MHaringa/insurancerating/README.md

 The goal of `insurancerating` is to give analytic techniques that can be used in insurance rating.
-It helps actuaries to implement GLMs within all relevent steps needed to construct a risk premium from raw data.
+It helps actuaries to implement GLMs within all relevant steps needed to construct a risk premium from raw data.
 It provides a data driven strategy for the construction of tariff classes in P\&C insurance.
 The goal is to bin the continuous factors such that categorical risk factors result which capture the effect of the